torchbox/heroku-cloudflare-app-domain/README.md

 Optionally:

 - `APP_NAME`: A regex of app names to act on.
 Any not matching this will be skipped.
+- `HEROKU_TEAMS`: A comma separated list of Heroku teams to operate on.
+By default will use all apps the account has access to.

 These can also be set in a `.env` file.